Chopper1337/srvrupload_kde/README.md

 # File uploading script for KDE

-This adds an entry into the context menu for files in KDE.
+Adds an "Upload to server" entry into the context menu for files in KDE to upload a file to a server via SFTP

 ## Installation